Consumer Insurance division

-AIG is working on expense management in order to boost its bottom line.
-Insurance companies such as MetLife (MET) and Hartford Financial Services Group (HIG) are also focusing on reducing their operating expenses to improve profitability.
+AIG is working on expanding margins through expense management.
+Insurance giants such as Allstate (ALL), MetLife (MET), and the Hartford Financial Services Group (HIG) are spending resources on reducing their operating expenses to boost profitability.

 AIG’s Retirement Insurance division posted pretax operating earnings of $1.1 billion in 3Q16, a rise of 74%.
 The rise was primarily due to higher net investment income on alternative investments, as well as higher net positive adjustments from an update of actuarial assumptions that resulted in a pretax gain of $322 million.

 Premiums and deposits fell to $5.2 billion, primarily due to a decline in variable annuities and lower sales in retirement and fixed income categories.

 Life Insurance division

 AIG’s Life Insurance division posted pretax operating income of $98 million compared with an operating loss of $40 million in 3Q15.
 This rise was mainly due to a lower net negative adjustment from a review of actuarial and higher net investment income from hedge funds.
 International Life and Health resulted in a rise of premiums and deposits.

 AIG’s Personal Insurance division posted pretax operating income of $178 million in 3Q16 compared with pretax operating income of $62 million in 3Q15.
 The rise was primarily due to improved underwriting results.
 The combined ratio declined mainly due to an improvement in the expense ratio.

 The higher loss ratio reflected more accident year losses and lower favorable reserve development, partially offset by low catastrophic losses.
 In the next part, we’ll study AIG’s Commercial Insurance segment.